Program Code: 2841

 Centennial College's Strategic Management program will prime you with the comprehensive knowledge and skills to enhance your managerial effectiveness across all industries.

-As leading employers urgently seek individuals with the strategic skills that will enhance their enterprise, this School of Business graduate certificate program will teach you how to design and implement your decisions while staying aligned with a company’s objectives.
+As leading employers urgently seek individuals with the strategic skills that will enhance their enterprise, this graduate certificate program will teach you how to design and implement your decisions while staying aligned with a company’s objectives.